ambuilding/chaohuaxishi/_posts/2017-01-11-Interview-Preparation.md

     and I worked myself up in the this company and you can see that I just kept progressing, then I move up as a sales manager - which is responsible for the global marketing -  in the September,2016.
-    And there is an assistant, working with me, in that period.
+    And there is an assistant, supporting me, in that period.

     I just felt that it's about time that I need to expand my horizon.
     So, I applied to quit my job, then I left my current company in February,2018.